 When purchasing an office fridge, dishwasher or microwave, make sure you’re selecting top Energy Star rated appliances.
 These appliances spend the minimum amount of energy to complete their tasks, which means they are able to enhance their level of energy conservation, which can be used for other workplace purposes and offer energy bill savings.
 Our friends over at Danby Appliances offer a series of options designed specifically for business environments –with some cool designs too!

 Business travel, especially flights, can often make up over half of many business’ carbon emissions.
-Around-trip flight between New York and California generates approximately 20% of the greenhouse gases your car emits over an entire year.
-Overall, the aviation industry accounts for 11 percent of all transportation-related emissions in the US.
+A round-trip flight between New York and California generates approximately 20% of the greenhouse gases your car emits over an entire year.
+Overall, the aviation industry accounts for 11% of all transportation-related emissions in the US.
 Cutting travel down, especially if meetings can be held over a video conferencing platform, can make a huge difference.
 Not only will this cut emissions, but it can save your business a lot of money by cutting down flight costs.
 If you have to travel by air, select non-stop flight options.
 Taxiing, take-off and landing are the largest sources of airplane emissions.
 You can also buy offsets with some airline carriers or donate your loyalty points toward replanting trees, which absorb carbon dioxide from the atmosphere.

 For appliances used intermittently, such as photocopiers and monitors, enable the ‘power save’ mode to reduce energy consumption when not in use.
 If these options are unavailable, turn them off or unplug them at night and over the weekend.
-While the energy savings are just 10%, every little bit adds up with millions of businesses around the world take these steps every single day.
+While the energy savings are just 10%, every little bit adds up, particularly with millions of businesses around the world taking these steps every single day.